 Please click any image to be linked to the photographer.

 Dance/ Performance: Naomi is a burlesque artist creating high energy pieces that incite ‘riotous acts of joyful disobedience, celebrating empowerment and rebellion’.
-Acts have a strong narrative with a neo - fetish theme sometimes combined with other art forms such as poetry or aerial.
+Acts have a strong narrative with a neo - fetish theme sometimes combined with other art forms such as poetry/spoken word or aerial.

 Naomi is a podium dancer with several years experience performing her solo routines for cabaret and clubnights and also for bands and DJ's at events and festivals.

-In 2016 Naomi has also danced on/ featured in two music videos as the central character.
+In 2016 Naomi also danced on/ featured in two music videos.
 Bands/ DJ's that she has danced with include Johnny Cage and the Voodoo Groove, Dutty Moonshine, DJ Marky, Slamboree Soundsystem and the Illuminaughty collective.

 In 2017 Naomi performed her aerial and burlesque routines at Torture Garden, The Curtain, Poetry Brothel London, Behind Burlesque Infinitease, and Gypsy Disco

-And so far in 2018 has performed at The Brighton Fringe Festival with both burlesque and aerial as well as Slapstick club, Skirt Club, Sassy Cabaret and for A Secret Circus as well as in Glasgow at The Riding Room
+And so far in 2018 has performed at The Brighton Fringe Festival with both burlesque and aerial as well as Slapstick club, Skirt Club, Sassy Cabaret, Club DVS and for A Secret Circus as well as in Glasgow at The Riding Room

 Please click any image to be linked to the photographer.